Rackla Metals (CVE:RAK) Trading Up 23.1% – Still a Buy?

-Rackla Metals Inc. (CVE:RAK – Get Free Report) rose 23.1% during mid-day trading on Thursday .
+Shares of Rackla Metals Inc. (CVE:RAK – Get Free Report) were up 23.1% on Thursday .
 The stock traded as high as C$0.16 and last traded at C$0.16.
-Approximately 203,260 shares traded hands during trading, an increase of 11% from the average daily volume of 183,782 shares.
+Approximately 203,260 shares were traded during mid-day trading, an increase of 11% from the average daily volume of 183,782 shares.
 The stock had previously closed at C$0.13.

-In other news, Director Simon T.P.
-Ridgway acquired 300,000 shares of Rackla Metals stock in a transaction dated Wednesday, January 8th.
-The stock was bought at an average price of C$0.10 per share, for a total transaction of C$30,000.00.
-Insiders acquired a total of 1,115,000 shares of company stock valued at $116,700 over the last three months.
-Insiders own 13.48% of the company’s stock.
+In related news, Director Simon T.P.
+Ridgway acquired 300,000 shares of the firm’s stock in a transaction that occurred on Wednesday, January 8th.
+The shares were bought at an average cost of C$0.10 per share, for a total transaction of C$30,000.00.
+In the last three months, insiders have purchased 1,115,000 shares of company stock worth $116,700.
+13.48% of the stock is owned by company insiders.

 About Rackla Metals